May 10th 2019

-Scary thought - even if you're getting eight hours', it might not be the right kind of sleep.
-On World Sleep Day, Dr Rangan Chattergee reveals what really goes in to waking up refreshed
+Scary thought: even if you're getting 8 hours', it might not be the right kind of sleep.
+On World Sleep Day, Dr Rangan Chatterjee reveals what you really need to do to wake up refreshed

 When was the last time you woke up feeling well rested and buzzing with energy?
 Nope, we can’t remember either.
-In his book, The 4 Pillar Plan, GP and star of the BBC One series Doctor in the House Dr Rangan Chatterjee says we’re ‘in the middle of a sleep deprivation epidemic’; we’re sleeping up to 25 per cent less than we did 60 years ago and it’s dramatically affecting our health (not to mention the economy - sleep deprivation is estimated to cost us about £40bn a year).
+GP and author Dr Rangan Chatterjee is is no doubt that we're in the middle of a sleep deprivation epidemic; we’re sleeping up to 25 per cent less than we did 60 years ago and it’s dramatically affecting our health (not to mention the economy - sleep deprivation is estimated to cost us about £40bn a year).

-We know that a good night’s sleep will reward us with more energy, better concentration, better immune systems, a reduced risk of being overweight and better memory to name but a few benefits - so how can we balance our busy modern lives with our much needed eight hours?
+We know that a good night’s sleep will reward us with more energy, better concentration, better immune systems, a reduced risk of being overweight and better memory to name but a few benefits - so how can we balance our busy modern lives with our seven or eight hours?

-Dr Chatterjee has called his own change in attitude to sleep as ‘life-changing’, so we asked the progressive medicine expert everything you want to know about optimum sleeping habits and how to get a great quality night’s kip…
+Dr Chatterjee, whose most recent book The Stress Solution: 4 Steps to Reset Your Body, Mind, Relationships and Purpose is full of sleep-enhancing stress-relief tips has called his own change in attitude to sleep as ‘life-changing’.
+We asked him for his advice on about optimum sleeping habits and how to get a great quality night’s kip…

 Over the past few years (since I started to really prioritise it) my sleep quality has improved immeasurably.
 I recommend these techniques to my patients but the key things I have found work for myself are:

-Exposing myself to natural light every morning for at least 20 minutes
+Expose yourself to natural light every morning for at least 20 minutes.

-GTG: What kind of sleep issues do you see as a GP in your practice?
+GTG: What kind of sleep issues do you see as a GP?

-GTG: What sleep issues have you seen a rise in?
+GTG: Which sleep issues are you seeing a rise in?

 Dr C: I rarely prescribe sleeping tablets anymore.
 They actually sedate you which is not the same as sleeping!
 We know that they do not provide the deep levels of sleep that we need to recover and rejuvenate.
 In addition, new research is showing that they may increase the risk of developing other chronic diseases.

-GTG: How many hours do we really need?
-Do we need more sleep now than before or less?
+GTG: How many hours' sleep do we really need?

 Dr C: We need the same amount of sleep that we have always had.
 We have evolved over millions of years and our biological requirement for sleep has not changed – what has changed, is society’s perception and the priority given to sleep.

 It is important to remember that society has never had as little sleep as we do today.
-Researchers from Oxford University say that we may be getting 1-2 hours less sleep than we were 60 years ago.
+Researchers from Oxford University say that we may be getting one to two hours less sleep than we were 60 years ago.
 This is staggering.

-Most of the research points towards 8 hours per night but, as I describe in my book, I prefer to focus on three questions to determine your sleep health.
+Most of the research points towards eight hours per night but, I prefer to focus on three questions to determine your sleep health.
 How long does it take you to fall asleep?
 Do you feel refreshed when you wake up?
 Do you wake up every morning at roughly the same time without an alarm?

 I use these questions as part of my ‘RATE’ questionnaire which many patients find useful to assess their sleep health.
-[More details in The 4 Pillar Plan]
+[More details in his book The 4 Pillar Plan]

 Dr C: Sleep is arguably the most important component of our health.
 Better sleep has many benefits including: